 We've built Honey to be as searchable as possible, so that you can quickly and easily find what you're looking for.
 Honey's search tools are visually pretty small, but search is a powerful tool.
 We'll show you how it works.

 To use Honey's global search.

-Your global search tool can be found by clicking the magnifying glass icon in your left-hand navigation menu.
+Your global search tool can be found by clicking the magnifying glass icon in your top navigation menu.
 To use this search tool...

 - Type in your search term.

 - Then, select a result from the popular options in the dropdown.

 - OR, use the return key to view a full list of search results.

 In looking at your search results page, you'll likely see a wide variety of content.
 This is because Honey indexes and searches...